Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 **Background**
 Insurance claims are requests made by a policy holder to an insurance company for compensation in the event of a covered loss.
-When modeling these claims, the goal is often to estimate, per policy, the total claim amount per exposure unit. (i.e. number of claims $\times$ average amount per claim, per year).
+When modeling these claims, the goal is often to estimate, per policy, the total claim amount per exposure unit. (i.e. number of claims $\times$ average amount per claim per year).
 This amount is also referred to as the pure premium.

 Two approaches for modeling this value are: